 The grades recorded for CEU instruction will be in accordance with G301--Grading Guidelines [http://catalog.pcc.edu/handbook/g301-gradingguidelines/].
 Grades are available through MyPCC at the end of each term in the same manner as presented in credit classes.

 CEU students register for CEU courses using established registration processes.

 A PCC student record will be established that includes name and student identification number, title of the CEU course, term and year of completion, number of CEUs awarded, and an indication as to whether or not the student has successfully completed the CEU instruction.
 The permanent CEU transcript will be maintained for each student who has enrolled in a CEU course, and can be separate from the transcript for work taken in a credit program.

 A department offering CEU instruction is responsible for the evaluation of course content and instructor.
 Evaluation procedures must include feedback from students, employers and/or professional organizations, and instructors.
 Evaluations will be kept on file with the department offering the CEU course.

 Policy/Standard Name: Continuing Education Units (CEU)

 Policy/Standard Identifier: C101

-Units responsible for review and update: Academic Policies and Standards Committee, Curriculum Office
+Units responsible for review and update: Associate Vice President for Workforce Development, Dean of Academic Affairs, Curriculum Office

 Approval: College President